-Because of the reduced carbohydrate level, penicillin production begins from 2nd day of fermentation.
-Then, by the end of the 7th day, the pH of the medium rises to 8.0 and the production of penicillin stops.
+Because of the reduced carbohydrate level, penicillin production begins from the 2nd day of fermentation.
+Then, by the end of the 7th day, the pH of the medium rises to 8.0, and the production of penicillin stops.

 The production of Penicillin G increases due to the presence of the precursor.
 Here, phenylacetic acid acts as a precursor for the benzene ring’s side chain of Penicillin G.

 We can use the fungal biomass as a feed supplement for the animals by the end of the fermentation period, for which you need to separate the fungal biomass via filtration.

 Extract penicillin G from the broth by using organic solvents.
 After purification, we obtain penicillin G as a potassium salt, which later transforms into 6-aminopenicillins acid (6-APA).
 Industrialists can produce different derivatives of penicillin by modifying the side chain of 6-APA.